Vanoxerine: Treatment of cocaine dependence

-Medical uses
+Antiarrhythmic

 Vanoxerine is a potentially effective treatment for abnormal heart rhythms.
 A significant cause of abnormal heart rhythms is reentry, an electrophysiologic event in which the proliferating signal refuses to terminate, and endures to preexcite the heart after the refractory period.

 It is likely that vanoxerine acts to prevent reentrant circuits.
 Vanoxerine terminates atrial flutters and atrial fibrillations (both cardiac abnormal heart rhythms) by blocking the recirculating electrical signal, and preventing the reformation of the reentrant circuit.
 Vanoxerine has also shown a tendency to reduce the recurrence of cardiac arrhythmias, as it was exceedingly difficult to reproduce an atrial flutter or fibrillation in a subject that had been taking vanoxerine.

 Experiments have successfully been performed on cell cultures, canine hosts and testing has moved towards human trials.

 In clinical human trials with increasing dosages, vanoxerine has shown to have a highly favourable therapeutic index, showing no side effects at concentrations much higher than the therapeutic dose.
 In canines, the effective therapeutic dose was between 76 ng/ml and 99 ng/ml, however the drug reached plasma concentrations of 550 ng/ml without harmful side effects, presenting a desirable therapeutic index.

 One of the major benefits of vanoxerine is that it does not appear to cause the same harmful side effects as its most comparable contender, amiodarone.

-Cellular mechanism
+Miscellaneous

+Vanoxerine has paradoxically been found to potentiate the behavioral effects of methamphetamine in rodents.